..

 Furthermore, no two solar panels are the same.
 Before they leave the manufacturer, average solar energy production can vary by 5% between solar panels.
 Solar panels, likewise, degrade at various rates over time.
 The lowest producers always use a string inverter to produce solar energy output, which is always limited.
 On the other hand, micro inverters allow each solar panel to perform at its full potential.

-Cons Of Micro inverters
+Cons of micro inverters

 All good things have their drawbacks, and micro inverters are no different.
 Here are some of the most common disadvantages of micro inverters: